g0tmi1k/MCP-Kali-Server/README.md

 ## 🔮 Other Possibilities

-There are more possibilites than described since the AI model can now execute commands on the terminal.
+There are more possibilities than described since the AI model can now execute commands on the terminal.
 Here are some example:

 - Memory forensics using Volatility
   - Automating memory analysis tasks such as process enumeration, DLL injection checks, and registry extraction from memory dumps.